 The weather is getting warmer, the sun is shining brighter, and that means the fish are out and about, ready for you to catch them.
 Picture this: it’s the perfect summer day, you have all of your fishing gear ready, you hook your bait, cast your line and you catch a big one!
-So now what?
-While some like to participate in the popular catch and release routine, others fish and hook to cook.
-Before you get to grilling that juicy fish, first you need to gut and clean it and we’re here to teach you how in just four easy steps.
+While some people practice catch and release, other anglers hook to cook.
+Before you get to eat that juicy fish, you need to gut and clean it and we’re here to teach you how in just four easy steps.

 And there you have it!
 Now your fish is ready to be grilled, baked, or fried in your favourite recipe.
-Or you can freeze your fish to preserve it for a future meal.
-For more tips on fishing and making sure you have the proper gear for your next fishing trip, visit Triggers and Bows, your source for hunting goods, located at 340 Bishopsgate Road in Burford.
+Or, you can freeze your fish to eat it on a later date.
+For more tips on fishing gear click here.
+We’re happy to help make sure you have the proper gear for your next fishing trip, you can shop our fishing selection online, or give us a call here at Triggers and Bows, your source for hunting goods, located at 340 Bishopsgate Road in Burford.